-keisha is an urban planner, researcher and writer based in toronto, ontario, canada.
+keisha st. louis-mcburnie is an urban planner, researcher and writer based in toronto, ontario, canada.

-born and raised in co-operative housing in the downtown neighbourhood of cabbagetown, she holds an honours bachelor of arts (hons. b.a.) in political science and urban studies with high distinction and a master of science in planning (mscpl), both from the university of toronto.
+born and raised in co-operative housing to trinidadian and grenadian parents, keisha holds an honours bachelor of arts (hons. b.a.) in political science and urban studies with high distinction and a master of science in planning (mscpl), both from the university of toronto.

-as an undergraduate student, she was a recipient of a diversity scholarship from the co-operative housing federation of toronto (chft). in 2019 and 2020 respectively, keisha was also awarded a joseph armand bombardier canada graduate scholarship—master’s (cgs-m) by the social sciences and humanities research council (sshrc), as well as an ontario graduate scholarship (ogs) by the university of toronto’s department of geography and planning as a graduate student.
+as an undergraduate student, keisha received the co-operative housing federation of toronto (chft)’s diversity scholarship award. in 2019 and 2020 respectively, she was also awarded a joseph armand bombardier canada graduate scholarship—master’s (cgs-m) by the social sciences and humanities research council (sshrc), as well as an ontario graduate scholarship (ogs).

 teaching